webbmaistro/flowdrop/SCREENSHOTS.md

 # Screenshots Management

-This document explains how to manage product screenshots in FlowDrop.
+This document explains how to manage product screenshots in Flowdrop.

 ## Quick Start